Best Shoes for Elderly & Seniors 2026: Balance, Stability & Fall Prevention

 Most Common Mistake in Senior Footwear

 The most common mistake is continuing to wear slippers or slip-on backless shoes “because they’re easy to put on.”
 Ease of donning is a legitimate concern — but the solution is velcro-closure shoes, not backless slippers.
 A fully enclosed shoe with velcro closure can be donned as easily as a slipper while providing the heel containment, sole stability, and fall protection that backless footwear cannot.
-For patients with significant hand arthritis or strength limitations, a long-handled shoe horn and elastic laces also facilitate lace-up shoe use without the effort of bending or tying.
+For patients with significant hand arthritis or strength limitations, a long-handled shoe horn and elastic laces also support lace-up shoe use without the effort of bending or tying.

 Custom Orthotics for Elderly Patients